What are the National Professional Recognition Awards for Leadership?

 Standards

-For each standard there is a set of standard statements which you would be required to evidence your competency against.
+For each standard, there is a set of statements through which you are required to demonstrate your competency.

 Just as at Levels 4 and 5, you would be required to submit a portfolio of work as evidence.
-(See earlier sections on The Portfolio and The Reflective Account.
+For details, see earlier sections on The Portfolio and The Reflective Account.

 Support

-You will be supported all the way through your PRA journey by your employer who will identify your goals, and by the team at Aspirations Learning Institute.
+Throughout your PRA journey, you will be fully supported by your employer, who will help identify your goals, and by the team at Aspirations Learning Institute.

 You can expect an initial assessment to identify: